 What Police Officers Can and Cannot Do

 There is a long list of things police officers can and can not do, but many on that list pertain to those moments that happen at a point of contact with law enforcement.
-Illegal searches or seizures are a hot subject that can easily lead to a situation of police brutality or police misconduct.
+Illegal searches or seizures are a hot subject that can easily lead to a situation of police brutality or police misconduct for any action done by a police officer that is illegal, inappropriate, or against police policies.

 - When it comes to searches, legal searches occur with a warrant.
 This is your Fourth Amendment constitutional right.
 Without a warrant, a search of any property or person is illegal and unconstitutional.
 That is unless an individual is already under arrest.
 Before the arrest, a police officer must have consent for a search, or a warrant produced.

-- If evidence is produced without a warrant or consent, it will fall under the exclusionary rule, and would likely be ruled inadmissible in court.
+- If evidence is produced without a warrant or consent, it will fall under the exclusionary rule, and would likely be ruled inadmissible in court about what cops can and can’t do that are illegal.

-- Police officers must have reasonable belief or suspicion that a vehicle or home contains evidence or illegal items in order to get that warrant or consent.
+- Police officers must have reasonable belief or suspicion that a vehicle or home contains evidence or what cops can and can’t do that are illegal items in order to get that warrant or consent.

 - If evidence is in plain sight, the police officer has reasonable suspicion and is not required to get a warrant.
-In other words, if a gun a police suspects is illegal, or a bag of drugs is on the passenger seat of a car they stop, they can search the vehicle without consent or warrant.
+In other words, if a gun a police suspects is things cops do that are illegal, or a bag of drugs is on the passenger seat of a car they stop, they can search the vehicle without consent or warrant.

 - A police officer may not “stop and frisk” unless there is reasonable suspicion you are involved in a crime.
 Your rights here are protected by the Fourth Amendment of the Constitution.